Name: Ruth Krolik

 Certificate of Qualification in Social Work

-Throughout the last 20 years I worked as a school governor, serving on Finance, Personnel, Curriculum and Standards Committees.
+Throughout the last 23 years I have worked as a Governor or Trustee, serving on Finance, Personnel, Curriculum and Standards Committees.

-Since 2010 I have been the Governor responsible for Safeguarding for Sir James Smith’s School.
+Since 2010 I have been the Governor responsible for Safeguarding for Sir James Smith’s School and now as Safeguarding Trustee for the NCLT.

-Over the past 12 years I have gained considerable experience of school management while taking on the roles of Vice Chair and then Chair of the Board of Governors.
+Over the past 15 years I have gained considerable experience of school management while taking on the roles of Chair of Sir James Smith's School and now Vice Chair of the NCLT Board of Trustees.

 Why a Trustee